 - Capable of sitting independently.

-- Picks up and holds small objects in his hands.
+- Building baby motor skills, he picks up and holds small objects in his hands.

-- Shows excitement when he sees food, often reaching for the spoon.
+- Showing excitement when he sees food, and often reaching for the spoon are important baby motor skills.

 - Spoon-feeding provides experience coordinating lips, tongue and cheeks for eating.